Francais Deutsch Italiano

 Croatia - Authentic accommodation

-Savudrija is the oldest lighthouse in the Adriatic, built in 1818.
-It is also the northernmost Croatian lighthouse, situated right next to Slovenian border and only 56 km south of Italian town Trieste.
+Savudrija was built in 1818. and is the oldest lighthouse in the Adriatic.
+This most northern Croatian lighthouse is situated right next to Slovenian border and only 56 km south of Italian town Trieste.

 The lighthouse Rt Zub (Cape tooth) was built in 1872.
 It is equally distant (13 km) from Porec in the South and Novigrad in the North.